locally-io/android-engage-sdk/README.md

 - **Monitoring**

-    EngageSDK provides a monitor to search for surrounding content based on your position or nearby bluetooth devices(**beacons**).
+    EngageSDK provides a monitor to search for surrounding content based on your position or nearby bluetooth devices (_aka_ **beacons**).

     For _Geofences_ you can set up the **radius** and **refresh** interval by sending those values to the monitor.
 By default they system scans      a radius of 500 miles, which is refreshed every 10 mins (measured in miliseconds):